Steel Recycling Prices UK — What Scrap Yards Pay

 Can you make money recycling steel?

 Yes.
-Steel is one of the most recycled materials in the world and UK scrap yards pay cash for ferrous and stainless steel scrap.
-Prices vary by grade, but even light iron (the lowest grade) has value.
-Heavy steel items like cast iron radiators, steel beams, and old machinery can be worth a meaningful amount.
+Steel is one of the most recycled materials in the world and UK scrap yards pay for every ferrous and stainless grade.
+Heavy steel items like cast iron radiators, steel beams, and old machinery can be worth a meaningful amount — typically £5–20 per item for household scrap.
+Sorting by grade before selling increases payouts by 20–30%.

 What types of steel can be recycled?

-Individual householders don't need a licence to sell their own scrap metal.
+Individual householders don't need a licence to sell their own scrap.
 However, the Scrap Metal Dealers Act 2013 requires all UK scrap yards to hold a licence and verify your identity.
 You'll need photo ID and proof of address.
 Cash payments for scrap metal are banned in the UK — payment must be by cheque or bank transfer.